akhtarsayed/EHNN-CRISPR-OffTarget-Prediction/README.md

 ## Overview
 EHNN is a hybrid deep learning pipeline that combines XOR-based sequence encoding, k-mer context, PAM classification, and 51 extrected engineered  features to predict CRISPR–Cas9 off-target cleavage events.
+• EHNN is introduced as the first architecture that jointly integrates XOR-mismatch maps, k-mer 85 contexts, and PAM categories within a unified CNN–LSTM–MLP framework.
+• A 51-dimensional feature vector is extracted from each guide–target pair to comprehensively quantify sequence-level determinants of off-target activity.
+• State-of-the-art performance in both accuracy and calibration is achieved across eight diverse CRISPR datasets

 ## Project Structure
 ```bash